dragthor/dragthor.github.com/_posts/2016-03-14-john-sonmez-simple-programmer-blog-email-course.markdown

 I even purchased his book [Soft Skills: The software developer's life manual](http://amzn.to/1pH565i) and cannot wait to read the productivity, financial, personal fitness chapters.

 Are you going to make a million dollars over night or even at all?
 Of course not.
 And John is not promising it.
 Are you going to be successful?
 Maybe.
 Maybe not.
-However there are some things that you can learn from other successful people like John.
+However, there are some things that you can learn from other successful people like John.
 What's the final nail in the coffin to sign up for his [email course](http://devcareerboost.com/blog-course/)?
 John is a software developer.
 He's been in the trenches.
 Just like you and me.

 <span class="fi-page-edit size-21"></span> <a href="{{ site.post_source_root }}2016-03-14-john-sonmez-simple-programmer-blog-email-course.markdown" target="_blank">Contribute and Fork</a>